 Be Sure, Have a Look for Yourself

 We guarantee customer holdings are properly secured in our vault.
 In fact, customers can arrange a look for themselves — right from home.
 On request, we will schedule a viewing of your holding by video.
-Your sealed holding will be placed on a table, unpacked, displayed, and then resealed — ready to return to storage (limit once per year; modest viewing fees may apply).
+Your sealed holding will be placed on a table, unpacked, displayed, and then resealed — ready to return to storage (limit once per year).

 Our online tools and account notification procedures give you complete transparency into your holdings at all times.

 You can easily add metals to your account, sell your holdings, ship in, or ship out right from our secure portal.
-And holdings at Money Metals Depository are audited internally each week and by a third party each year.
+And holdings at Money Metals Depository are audited internally each week and by a third party each year, all at no extra cost to you..

 If you need storage for any portion of your metals stockpile, take advantage of the most secure and convenient option available anywhere.
 Just call us at 1-800-800-1865 to get started.